DynamicLogLog: Faster, Smaller, and More Accurate Cardinality Estimation: 3. DynamicLogLog Architecture

 After \emph{t} tier promotions, all buckets represent NLZ \(\geq\) \emph{t} and thus any new element whose hash has fewer than \emph{t} leading zeros cannot possibly update a bucket.
 Rather than computing the NLZ and checking, DLL uses a precomputed \emph{early exit mask} (\texttt{eeMask}) to reject such elements with a single comparison:

 The fraction of elements that pass the mask is approximately 2\^{}(\(-\)minZeros).
 Since minZeros \(\approx\) log\(_2\)(\emph{C}/\emph{B}) where \emph{C} is the current cardinality, the early exit rate approaches 100\% exponentially --- the higher the cardinality, the faster DLL becomes per element.
 This is the origin of the ``Dynamic'' in DynamicLogLog: the algorithm dynamically adapts its workload to the data.
-At low cardinality (minZeros = 0), no elements are rejected and DLL processes every hash like traditional HLL.
+At low cardinality (minZeros = $-1$), no elements are rejected and DLL processes every hash like traditional HLL.
 As cardinality grows and tiers promote, an exponentially increasing fraction of elements are rejected before any bucket array memory access.

-\textbf{Benchmark.} We measured wall-clock time processing 20 million 150bp reads (2.4 billion 31-mer adds) at a true cardinality of 1.72 billion (a medium-high complexity stream with 72\% distinct \emph{k}-mers), using 2048 buckets on a single thread:
+\textbf{Benchmark.} We measured wall-clock time processing 20 million 150bp genomic sequence reads (2.4 billion 31-mer adds) at a true cardinality of 1.72 billion (a medium-high complexity stream with 72\% distinct \emph{k}-mers), using 2048 buckets on a single thread:

 Without eeMask, DLL4 is 18\% \emph{slower} than LL6 due to the overhead of tier promotion (the \texttt{countAndDecrement} scan at each promotion).
 The early exit mask more than compensates: DLL4 with eeMask is 16\% faster than LL6 overall, despite the tier promotion cost.
 The true speedup of eeMask alone is 29\% (27.6s \(\rightarrow\) 19.6s), in a non-memory-constrained, single-estimator scenario.